Cancer Fatigue: Supportive care - Patient Information [NCI]

 If you have fatigue from cancer, you or your caregivers may need help coping.
 Know that you are not alone and seek support from family and friends and your health care team.

 • Support from family and friends.
-People you are close to can help with important tasks such as making meals, cleaning, and driving.
+People close to you can help with important tasks such as making meals, cleaning, and driving.
 Get advice on how to ask for help at Changes for the Family.

 • Support from health care providers.
 If you are having difficulty managing daily activities, your nurse or social worker may help you find services to assist with personal needs such as eating and bathing.